Home / Local Stories / Play: Things to do with your kids / Outdoor Fun / The Philadelphia Zoo vs. Elmwood Park Zoo

 Extra attractions at zoos can be a bane or a boon for parents.
 They can be highlights of the day and may extend the years that older kids are interested in visiting a zoo, but they can also inspire lots of begging from kids and quickly increase the price of your day.

-At the Elmwood Park Zoo, members get one dollar off the price of attractions, and a significant discount for Treetop Adventures, the zip lining course.
-Treetop Adventures is extremely appealing for older kids, and can make Elmwood Park Zoo a great choice for families as their kids age.
+At the Elmwood Park Zoo, members get discounted prices for numerous attractions, including carousel rides and giraffe feedings, and a significant discount for Treetop Adventurestheir popular zip lining course.
+Treetop Adventures is extremely appealing for older kids and can make Elmwood Park Zoo a great choice for families as their kids age.

 Tips

-Our Facebook groups are a great place to get tips on visiting any local attraction with your family, and the zoos are no exception.
+Our Main Line Parent Community Facebook group is a great place to get tips on visiting any local attraction with your family, and the zoos are no exception.
 For both zoos, members recommend going either when they open, or late in the day.
 Not only do these times avoid peak crowds, but also animals are more active in the morning and the evening.
 Many members love popping into the zoo for a quick visit in the late afternoon and evening, in particular.

-Juggling older kids who want to do zip-lining and younger ones at Elmwood Park can be a trick.
-Consider partnering up with another family with kids of similar ages, so you can split up and take the little ones to see animals while the older ones zip line.
+Juggling older kids who want to do zip lining and younger ones at Elmwood Park can be tricky.
+Consider partnering up with another family with kids of similar ages, so you can split up and take the little ones to see animals, while the older ones zip line.

-At the Philadelphia Zoo, many seasoned visitors suggest making a beeline for the back of the zoo when you arrive, and working forwards to avoid crowds, or at least heading left instead of right at the main entrance.
+At the Philadelphia Zoo, many seasoned visitors suggest making a beeline for the back of the zoo when you arrive.
+That way you work forwards to avoid crowds.
+Another suggestion is head left instead of right at the main entrance.

 So, which zoo wins?
 It depends on so many things and there is a different winner for each family!
-If you can’t handle this competition, consider the Cape May Zoo or the Brandywine Zoo, too.
-Both are recommended as fun, less expensive (Cape May is free!) and less-visited zoos worth the trip.
+You might also consider the Cape May Zoo or the Brandywine Zoo, too.
+Both are recommended as fun, less expensive (Cape May is free!), and less-visited zoos that are worth the trip.

 Photograph by Rachel Kramer.